Igor Cvitanović: International career

-Cvitanović made his international debut for the Croatian national team on 22 October 1992 in a friendly match against Mexico in Zagreb.
+Cvitanović made his international debut for the Croatia national team on 22 October 1992 in a friendly match against Mexico in Zagreb.
 On 17 August 1994, he netted a brace for Croatia in a friendly match against Israel in Tel Aviv to score his first international goals.
 Cvitanović was also part of the Croatian squad at the UEFA Euro 1996 finals in England, where he did not play any matches.
 In the qualifying stages for the tournament, he only made one appearance as a stoppage-time substitute.

 He went on to make six appearances in Croatia's qualifying campaign for the 1998 FIFA World Cup, but was dismissed from the team's training camp a few weeks before the beginning of the finals due to differences of opinion between him and coach Miroslav Blažević.
 He briefly returned to the team in the spring of 1999, making a further six appearances in friendlies, with his last international match being against Korea Republic on 19 June 1999 at the Korea Cup in Seoul.
 He scored his last international goal in Croatia's first match at the same tournament, against Egypt on 13 June 1999.
 He finished his international career with 27 caps and four goals.